-Yoga may also help to increase levels of GABA, a neurotransmitter that has calming effects.
+Yoga may also help increase levels of GABA, a neurotransmitter with calming effects.
 In addition, yoga can help to improve sleep quality, which can reduce stress levels.
-So if you’re looking for a way to relax and de-stress, yoga may be worth a try.
+So, if you’re looking for a way to relax and de-stress, yoga may be worth a try.

 Deep Breathing Exercises For Stress

 When it comes to managing stress, there are a lot of different techniques that you can try.
 One of the simplest and most effective stress-busting techniques is deep breathing.

 Deep breathing exercises work by helping you to focus on your breath and slow down your respiratory rate.
 This has a calming effect on the body and can help to reduce stress levels.